ChayaBasha/FlightGenie/docs/ReadMe.md

 ## Determine what UI widgets you will need.

-1. Welcome Screen
     -Jpanel for the banners
     -JPanel for the oval in the middle (Some research suggests this will be a bit tricky, but doable) -JLabel for the static text
-    -JRadioButton for the Leave By/ Arrive By
+    -JCheckBox for the Leave By/ Arrive By -JTextFields
-    -JList or JMenu for the arrival and departure cities -JTextFields
     -JButton
+    -JTable for the flights

 ## Create the UI class, add a data member for each widget, and create a skeleton constructor.
+ 1. Added MainJFrame
+     - added all of the widgets that are named above -added a few items I didn't include in the original welcome screen

 ## Update the UI constructor to layout the widgets.
+1. Widgets are laid out for the welcome screen using GridBagLayout (some tweaking probably still needed)

 ## Add the needed widgets and containers.
+1. All widgets added for welcome screen

 ## Update your UI to have an anonymous inner class ActionListener that is registered with a button.
+1. The Search Flights Button used the controller to call the FlightManager to get the flights based upon the criteria

 # TODO
-1. I'd like to have the system generate the Ids (I have used the database to do this in the past)
+ - I'd like to have the system generate the Ids (I have used the database to do this in the past)
-2. I need to think about whether I need the isUnique on the user class
-3. I need to add logic to Flight Manager to filter the flights further for available seats...may need additional methods or refactoring of availableSeats method to accommodate more than just one available.
+- I need to add logic to Flight Manager to filter the flights further for available seats...may need additional methods or refactoring of availableSeats method to accommodate more than just one available.
-4. I need to add the logic for the itineraries
+- I need to add the logic for the itineraries
+-I need to add the number of passengers
+- Add input validation to form

 # Thoughts
-Should I add a new domain class to store criteria?
-What controls do I need?
-   unique userNames
-   get flights based on criteria within range of criteria aggregate itineraries for a customer
+Should I have the other views pop up in a new window or create a method on the main frame to hide and show certain elements